purenix-org/purenix/README.md

 - PureScript built-in types like `String` and `Int` are converted to their corresponding Nix types, as in `greeting`.
 - Data constructors from sum types are available to easily work with in the output Nix file, like `Just` and `Nothing`.
-- Foreign imports are easy to both define and use, like in `add` and `foo`.
+- Foreign imports are straightforward to define and use, like in `add` and `foo`.
+The FFI file gets copied into the module's output directory as `foreign.nix`.

 ## Usage